-This Article is written by Nashita Nazneen.
+This brief on”UNITED STATES vs GOOGLE” is written by Nashita Nazneen.
 A student of B. S. Abdur Rahman Crescent Institute of Science and Technology

 This suit is instituted to make sure there are more choices, more innovations, and more healthy competition.

 UNITED STATES VS. GOOGLE

 Deputy Attorney General of the Department of Justice, A. Rosen stated that the main issue is that certain business practices have led to massive concentrations of economic power.
 The lawsuit states that Google is “a gateway to the Internet and search advertising behemoth”.
 This Anti-Trust complaint focuses on the fact that Google maintained a monopoly in the market through “exclusionary practices that harm competition and de-benefit the consumers”.
 Other search engines never get to grow and improve their algorithms.

 A very viable argument by Google was that the people are using this search engine not because they were forced or due to lack of alternatives, but because they choose it themselves.
 There is no prevention from switching to the competitor’s search engine.

 This suit led to complete scrutiny into the biggest revenue-generating segment i.e., the advertising segment.
 It is pertinent to mention that, Google is reimbursed for all the search ads from the outsiders who pay for the display of the advertisement.
 All the free services provided by Google are alleged to be done in exchange for the personal information of the users.
 This is linked to data fraud, privacy breach, and undue advantage.
 All the money that Google receives through advertisements is used to enter into contracts with the device manufacturers to make Google as the default search engine.
 The consumers do have the option to change the same in their device settings.
 The government has named this ‘Exclusionary Agreements”.